Yato03/eGuac/use-cases.md

-## GUAC Use Cases
+## eGUAC Use Cases

-The following are some of the use cases that we've seen that GUAC can help solve towards.
+The following are some of the use cases that we've seen that eGUAC can help solve towards.
 If you have any other use cases not covered here, please let us know.

 1. Organizations be able to share SBOM and software metadata for their software,